Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 The Basic Workflow

-A typical Kanban material replenishment workflow follows these steps:
+A typical kanban material replenishment workflow follows these steps:

 1. Set Up Standard Containers: Materials are stored in standardized containers with a fixed quantity.
-Each container has an associated Kanban signal (card, bin, or digital trigger).
+Each container has an associated kanban signal (card, bin, or digital trigger).

 2. Define Customer and Supplier Processes: For each material, there are clearly designated "customer" processes (that consume the material) and "supplier" processes (that provide it).